Musical Moments and Scenes

 The highlight number of the film was Horne's I Know You Remember (pictured).

-There were many memorable songs in this Disney animation, including:
+There were many memorable songs in this Disney animation, that won the Oscar for Best Musical Score (by Frank Churchill and Oliver Wallace), including:

 (alphabetical by film title)